F3dai/f3dai.github.io/_posts/2020-05-14-Market_Dump.md

 There is a lot of data to go through.
 When there are a lot of packets in .pcap files and I am trying to find a string, I use the command "strings" to filter out all the data.
 This command essentially prints out all the readable ASCII characters in a file.
 [Here](https://www.howtogeek.com/427805/how-to-use-the-strings-command-on-linux/) is a good article on this.

-The pcap file has a lot of data so we will output the results to a file to analyse.
+The .pcap file has a lot of data so we will output the results to a file to analyse.

 <pre>strings MarketDump.pcapng > stringsdump</pre>